2.6 Raising awareness about youth volunteering opportunities

 - Ministry of Labour and Social Affairs.

 Informační centra pro mládež (Youth Information Centres) play a specific role in the system of support of children and especially of youth.
 These are places that are open to the public.
 Systematically classified information and consultancy is provided free of charge and anonymously.
 Mainly Centres for Leisure Activities and NGOs found and operate the Youth Information Centres.
 In 2016 there were 41 Youth Information Centres in the CR.
 Among them, 16 were certified by the Ministry of Education, Youth and Sports in 2019.
 Since 2020 there is no national coordination of Youth Information Centres anymore.
-There is also the Association of supporting the development of Youth Information Centres.
+Also the national umbrella Association of supporting the development of Youth Information Centres stoped its operation.

 Eurodesk.czoperated by The Centre for International Cooperation in Education is an important information source, especially about European voluntary opportunities, but not only.